State Maritime Agency (Azerbaijan): History

 The State Maritime Administration was established by the Presidential Decree No. 697 on April 21, 2006.
 It is a member of International Maritime Organization and regularly attends the conferences dedicated to maritime security.
 The agency also establishes cooperation with other countries with maritime boundaries.
 According to the decree of the President of the Republic of Azerbaijan dated January 12, 2018 “On some measures to improve management in the field of transport, communications and high technologies in the Republic of Azerbaijan”, the Administration became part of the Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan.
 It is operating as the State Maritime Agency under the Ministry.
-The Agency is responsible for maritime transportation within the borders of the Republic of Azerbaijan.
+The agency is responsible for maritime transportation within the borders of the Republic of Azerbaijan.

 Structure

 The agency is headed by its chief.
-Main functions of the administration include safety of maritime navigation; servicing of waterways and channels with the Republic of Azerbaijan; management of movement of ships; investigations of accidents in the sea; drafting of legislations related to maritime sector and immediate control over their implementation; protection of marine environment; control over navigational aids and systems; ensuring search and rescue at sea; registration of vessels; maritime training of personnel; supervising security assurance at sea; implementation of hydrographic services; surveying and certification of sea port facilities.
-The Head of the State Maritime Administration and deputies are appointed to their positions by the Decree of the President of the Republic of Azerbaijan.
-The staff of Administration consists of 48 people who are mainly qualified specialists with experiences in this field.
-Additionally, the agency comprises crew department, law, human resources and international relations department, ship registration and control on ship standards department, transport and technical maintenance office.
+The main functions of the administration include safety of maritime navigation; servicing of waterways and channels within the Republic of Azerbaijan; management of movement of ships; investigations of accidents in the sea; drafting of legislations related to maritime sector and immediate control over their implementation; protection of marine environment; control over navigational aids and systems; ensuring search and rescue at sea; registration of vessels; maritime training of personnel; supervising security assurance at sea; implementation of hydrographic services; surveying and certification of sea port facilities.
+The head of the State Maritime Administration and deputies are appointed to their positions by the Decree of the President of the Republic of Azerbaijan.
+The staff of Administration consists of 48 people who are mainly qualified specialists with experience in this field.
+Additionally, the agency comprises the crew department, law, human resources and international relations department, ship registration and control on ship standards department, and transport and technical maintenance office.